2022 British Grand Prix: Race report

 The race started at 15:00 local time on 3 July.
 Max Verstappen took the lead at the start from Carlos Sainz Jr., while Lewis Hamilton moved up to third.
-George Russell had a bad start and was passed by Nicholas Latifi and Zhou Guanyu pulled alongside him leaving a large gap between them.
-Gasly attempted to pass between Zhou and Russell, but Russell moved to the left too late to close the gap causing his left rear tyre to make contact with Gasly's right front.
+George Russell had a bad start and was passed by Nicholas Latifi, and Zhou Guanyu pulled alongside him leaving a large gap between them.
+Pierre Gasly attempted to pass between Zhou and Russell, but Russell moved to the left too late to close the gap causing his left rear tyre to make contact with Gasly's right front.
 Gasly backed out but the impact pointed Russell's car to the left shooting him across the track and directly into the side of Zhou's car.
 The impact launched Zhou's car into the air.
-He landed upside down, skidding down the track, then skipping and bouncing across the long gravel trap at the end of the straightaway, all while barely slowing and turning sideways.
+He landed upside down, skidding down the track, then skipping and bouncing across the gravel trap at the end of the straight, all while barely slowing and turning sideways.
 The inverted car suddenly dug into the gravel carrying sufficient speed and momentum to launch it over the tire barrier, rotating 540 degrees on its axis before hitting the catch fencing sideways facing up just a few feet from the front row of the grandstand.
 It then dropped 8 feet and landed wedged into the small gap between the fence and tire barrier, stopping on its side with the cockpit up against the backside of the tire barrier.
 As a result of the incident, Valtteri Bottas slowed slightly, which caused Alexander Albon to also slow.
 Sebastian Vettel attempted to brake, but was too close to Albon and hit him.
 Albon spun into the concrete pit wall, rebounded back on the track and was hit by Yuki Tsunoda and Esteban Ocon, damaging both of their cars.
 Tsunoda and Ocon both returned to the pit lane for repairs, but Albon was unable to continue.
-Russell, who had spun, stopped to help the marshalls with Zhou's flipped car.
-When he returned to his car it was not running so he could not continue.
+Russell, who had spun and lost a rear tyre, stopped to help the marshals with Zhou's flipped car.
+When he returned to his car, the engine was not running, leaving him unable to continue.

 Race control red-flagged the race due to both crashes.
 Zhou was extracted from his Alfa Romeo and stretchered to an ambulance where he was taken to the race medical centre.
 Albon was also taken to the race medical centre but was later transferred by helicopter to Coventry Hospital for observations.
 Both were later released.